ducroq/evml-evd3/README.md

 ## Assessment
 During the course you will work on 2 mini projects.
-Furthermore, there will be theory quizzes as You will receive two grades, which are composed as:
+Furthermore, there will be theory quizzes.
+You will receive two grades, which are composed as:

 1. Machine learning project report (80%) and quizzes (20%)
 2. Deep learning project report (80%) and quizzes (20%)